Paulo Lima (footballer, born 1998)

-Paulo Jorge Barros Pimentel Lima (born 5 June 1998) is a Portuguese footballer who currently plays for São João de Ver.
+Paulo Jorge Barros Pimentel Lima (born 5 June 1998) is a Portuguese footballer who currently plays for Finnish Veikkausliiga club VPS.

 Career

 Early career

 Lima played as part of the Real academy for six years and later with Sporting CP for four years.
 At Sporting, Lima won on a U-19 National Championship and a U-16 National Championship, as well as appearing on the bench a single time with Sporting CP B in 2016.
 After leaving Sporting, Lima played a season with Sintrense in the Campeonato de Portugal.

 United States college and amateur

 In 2018, Lima made the move to the United States to play college soccer at Providence College.
 Here he went on to make 50 appearances for the Friars, scoring 13 goals and tallying six assists.
 In 2019, he was named to the All-Big East second team and was named the team's Offensive Most Valuable Player, and in his junior and senior years Lima was named to the All-Big East first team.

 While at college, Lima also played in the USL League Two with Boston Bolts, where he made three appearances.